chloroken/eve-min/README.md

 # EVE-min - a flexible client-switcher

-**EVE-min** is a client-switcher for Linux's [KDE Plasma](https://kde.org/plasma-desktop/) designed to fully utilize [EVE Online's](https://www.eveonline.com/) throttling mechanics.
-It achieves this by minimizing inactive clients after switching using [KWin scripting](https://develop.kde.org/docs/plasma/kwin/) served via dbus for speed and responsiveness.

-This tool may be used as a simple "one-button cycle-switcher" for as few as two characters, but it really shines for those who have many characters across fewer accounts.
-By supplying a list of character names (`characters.txt`) and invoking a refresh command (`"r"`), a specific *client order* will be locked in — allowing consistent switching between many characters and clients, even in the login screen.
+**EVE-min** is an [EVE Online](https://www.eveonline.com/) client-switcher for Linux's [KDE Plasma](https://kde.org/plasma-desktop/) designed primarily those who juggle many characters across fewer accounts.
+By supplying a list of character names (`characters.txt`) and invoking a refresh command (`"r"`), a specific *client order* will lock in and allow consistent switching, even in the login screen.

+EVE-min** is built to fully utilize [EVE's throttling mechanics](#eve's-throttling-mechanics).
+It achieves this by minimizing inactive clients while switching.

+using [KWin scripting](https://develop.kde.org/docs/plasma/kwin/) served via qdbus for speed and responsiveness.

 This software is congruent with EVE's [Terms of Service](https://support.eveonline.com/hc/en-us/articles/8414770561948-EVE-Online-Terms-of-Service) because no client is given any in-game actions.